Lung Cancer Choices©© 5th Edition Menu

 Corticosteroids and ICI

-Recent research has brought into question whether or not steroid use affects clinical outcomes during treatment with immunotherapies.
-Some studies have demonstrated that patients who received corticosteroids prior to starting ICI therapy experienced lower overall response rates, worse progression free survival, and poorer overall survival.61
+Recent research has brought into question whether steroid use affects clinical outcomes during treatment with immunotherapies.
+Some studies have demonstrated that patients who received corticosteroids prior to starting ICI therapy experienced lower overall response rates, worse progression free survival, and poorer overall survival.81

 Gut Microbiome and Cancer Treatment